Skip to main content

 These two are far from the only pair of men in popular media whose relationship has been reimagined by readers regardless of their sexualities or the source material.
 James "Bucky" Barnes/Steve Rogers, Castiel/Dean Winchester, and Sherlock Holmes/John Watson, and thousands more, are each the object of homoerotic fantasy.

-Slash ships (M/M), or same-gender relationships between men, are far and away the most popular type of fanfic on AO3 when compared to femslash (F/F), straight relationships (F/M), friendships (Gen), and fanfic with other types of romantic relationships including more than two partners, ungendered original characters, and when the author inserts themselves into the story (XReader).
+Slash ships (M/M), or same-gender relationships between men, are far and away the most popular type of fanfic on AO3 when compared to femslash (F/F), straight relationships (F/M), friendships (Gen), and fanfic with other types of romantic relationships including more than two partners, ungendered original characters, and when the reader is inserted into the story (XReader).

 Fanfics by Relationship